xyproto/clickableai/README.md

 # Clickable AI

+## NOTE: The main branch is currently very experimental, but the latest release tag should be good.

 This is an experiment in making LLMs browsable and clickable instead of promptable and searchable.

 * Starts a web server where keywords and generated technical documentation is presented.